Kamal-Shirupa/Neural-Network-Design-with-NLP/notebook/README.md

 # Google Colab Notebook (notebooks/)

-This directory contains Jupyter notebooks demonstrating the usage and capabilities of the Neural Network Design With NLP project.
+This directory contains Google Colab's demonstrating the usage and capabilities of the Neural Network Design With NLP project.

 ## Interactive Demo